-Housing Benefit and Council Tax Benefit for People Who Work
+Housing Benefit and Council Tax Support for People Who Work

-- What are Housing Benefit and Council Tax Benefit?
+- What are Housing Benefit and Council Tax Support?

-- Can I claim Housing Benefit and Council Tax Benefit even though I work?
+- Can I claim Housing Benefit and Council Tax Support even though I work?

-- I’m self-employed – can I claim Housing Benefit and Council Tax Benefit?
+- I’m self-employed – can I claim Housing Benefit and Council Tax Support?

-- How do I claim Housing Benefit and Council Tax Benefit?
+- How do I claim Housing Benefit and Council Tax Support?